MSNP1381/ICT9-interactor-campaigns/DOC.md

 - Tracks page views, widget interactions, and other relevant user actions
 - Sends collected data to the backend for analysis
+- Implements a sophisticated fingerprinting method to identify users across sessions

 ## 5. Routing and Application Structure